-Government of India on Sunday (16 February) rejected the offer made by United Nations (UN) Secretary General Antonio Guterres to mediate between India and the Islamic Republic of Pakistan on the issues pertinent to the Kashmir region of the Union Territory (UT) of Jammu and Kashmir (J&K), the Hindustan Times.
+Government of India on Sunday (16 February) rejected the offer made by United Nations (UN) Secretary General Antonio Guterres to mediate between India and the Islamic Republic of Pakistan on the issues pertinent to the Kashmir region of the Union Territory (UT) of Jammu and Kashmir (J&K), reports the Hindustan Times.

 Rejecting the offer from Guterres, Indian Ministry of External Affairs (MEA) asserted that the only issue to be addressed is the vacation of territories illegally occupied by the Pakistani regime.